glassleo/Breadcrumbs/README.md

 If you'd like to help, please [get in touch](mailto:hello@leo.glass)!

-Currently, the following areas are more or less complete:
+So far, the following zones are pretty much done:
-- All Legion questing zones
+- Azsuna
+- Val'sharah
+- Highmountain
+- Stormheim
+- Broken Shore
 - Azuremyst Isle
 - Bastion (Threads of Fate)